normalnorway/normal.no/docs/how-to-contribute.md

 http://www.youtube.com/watch?v=zTNA0MtZwso
 Kan du ikke python, eller har veldig lyst til å lære => kanskje heller finne noe annet å gjøre? :) [bidra med]

+NEW
+external/django-invoice-no/ is a git submodule
+To avoid this issue, create a branch when you work in a submodule directory with git checkout -b work or something equivalent.
+When you do the submodule update a second time, it will still revert your work, but at least you have a pointer to get back to.
 -->

 <style type="text/css">